Committee of Five: Drafting of the Declaration of Independence

-The first draft
+First draft

-After discussing the general outline that the document, the Second Continental Congress decided that Jefferson would write the first draft.
-Jefferson wrote the document between With Congress's busy schedule, Jefferson had limited time to write the draft over the ensuing 17 days.
+After discussing the general outline of the document, the Second Continental Congress decided that Jefferson would write the first draft.
+With Congress's busy schedule, Jefferson had limited time to write the draft over the ensuing 17 days.
 He then consulted with the others on the committee, who reviewed the draft and made extensive changes.
 Jefferson then produced another copy incorporating these alterations.

 Among the changes was the simplification of what Jefferson had termed "preservation of life, & liberty, & the pursuit of happiness" to the more succinct and sonorous phrase familiar to all today, “Life, Liberty and the pursuit of Happiness”.
 This shares some similarities with, but is distinct from, John Locke's prior description of private property as a natural right, in the phrase "life, liberty, and estate".

 Jefferson's first draft also considered a scathing criticism of Great Britain's use of slavery, which was later removed in order to avoid offending slaveholders.